 - Heal It with Booze: After being shot, Bourne stumbles into a market and grabs several bottles of vodkas and a map, so he can attend to his wound and navigate the hell out of there while being car-chased by a world-class assassin.

-- Improv Fu: Jason Bourne can beat the shit out of you with a rolled up newspaper and blow up a condo with it when he's done killing you.
+- Improv Fu: Jason Bourne can beat the shit out of you with a rolled up magazine and blow up a condo with it when he's done killing you.
 It should be noted that this example isn't theoretical or exaggerated; it's something Bourne actually does.

 - Info Dump: Landy looking through Treadstone files helps explain the aftermath of Identity to new viewers.